jyothi-desu/meme_sorter_and_scorer/README.md

   5. MemeSorterTest - To test sort functionality of memes.

 Steps to execute program:
-1. Using maven assembly plugin assembled all dependency jars together to create an executable jar "meme-bundle-jar-with-dependencies.jar".
+1. Using maven assembly plugin assembled all dependency jars together to create an executable jar "meme-bundle-jar-with-dependencies.jar"
-   Copied this jar to root level directory for easy access.
+   Copied this jar to root level directory for easy access. <br>
-2. If you would like to execute program in /tmp/meme.
+2. If you would like to execute program in /tmp/meme.<br>
       a.
-Copy "sample_input_meme.json" from root level project ("jyothi-desu/meme_sorter_and_scorer") to /tmp/meme/meme.json
+Copy "sample_input_meme.json" from root level project ("jyothi-desu/meme_sorter_and_scorer") to /tmp/meme/meme.json<br>
       b.
-Copy "meme-bundle-jar-with-dependencies.jar" to /tmp/meme
+Copy "meme-bundle-jar-with-dependencies.jar" to /tmp/meme<br>
-3. CD to /tmp/meme.
+3. CD to /tmp/meme.<br>
-4. Run command "java -cp meme-bundle-jar-with-dependencies.jar:meme.json com.comcast.meme.MemeSorterScorer"
+4. Run command "java -cp meme-bundle-jar-with-dependencies.jar:meme.json com.comcast.meme.MemeSorterScorer"<br>
-5. Verify content in /tmp/meme/meme.json has lulz score for each internet meme record.
+5. Verify content in /tmp/meme/meme.json has lulz score for each internet meme record.<br>